NibiruChain/ts-sdk/packages/nibijs/docs/classes/StableSwap.md

 ▸ **xp**(): `BigNumber`[]

-xp() gives an array of total token cap per token
+xp() gives an array of total tokens

 **`Memberof`**